 - Methamphetamine 5mg (other variant): White, round, with an imprint of 115

 Street methamphetamine looks very similar to cocaine, but can be much coarser, bitter to the taste, and have no odor.
 Crystal meth can look like ice chunks or rock salt in its appearance.
 Now that we are more familiar with the common stimulants as well as their physical appearance, it is also ideal to be educated on the signs of stimulant abuse.
 This is critical to know as stimulant abuse can lead to a host of health problems as well as a life-threatening overdose.
-Having any or all of these signs along with finding stimulants in the individual’s possessions are potential signs of substance abuse.
+Having any or all of these signs along with finding stimulants in the individual’s possessions are potential signs of substance use disorder.
 Seek expert help as soon as possible when you notice any of these signs:

 Signs of Stimulant Abuse